pachecopaulo/multi-docker-aws/README.md

 ## Running the application in the docker

-First you have to run ```./gradlew build``` docker in order to assembly the components to be picked up by the Dockerfile within the project.
+First you have to run ```./gradlew build docker``` command in order to assembly the components to be picked up by the correctly by the Dockerfile configuration.

 Once the above step is complete, you can issue the command: ```docker-compose up --build```